rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 Keep those in mind for the exams, but also be mindful that this advice works best in organisations that use functional silos.

-When your environment consists of cross-functional DevOps teams, I would instead give the entire group Contributor rights on the Management Group or Subscription dedicated to the application/workload managed by the team.
+When your environment consists of cross-functional DevOps teams, I suggest giving the entire group Contributor rights on the Management Group or Subscription dedicated to the application/workload managed by the team.
 This way, everyone can fix an issue when they are on call.
 You also save yourself the headache of managing custom RBAC roles.

 [<- Part 1 - Getting Started with Azure](partOneIndex.md) | [1.2 - Azure Active Directory ->](azureActiveDirectory.md)